spiceai/cookbook/catalogs/postgres-cdc/README.md

 ```

 > `refresh_mode: changes` is the only supported catalog-level acceleration mode,
 > and the engine defaults to `cayenne`.
-Every included table must have a primary
-> key; catalog setup fails and names any table that doesn't.
-Use
+Each discovered table is accelerated
+> according to its PostgreSQL `REPLICA IDENTITY`: a primary key (`DEFAULT`) or a
+> unique index (`USING INDEX`) becomes the CDC key, and `REPLICA IDENTITY FULL`
+> also works (heavier — the full old-row image is written to the WAL on every
+> change).
+A table with no usable replica identity — `NOTHING`, or `DEFAULT`/`FULL`
+> with no key — is skipped with a warning and left out of the catalog, rather than
-> `include`/`exclude` to scope out tables (or whole schemas) you don't want
+> failing catalog setup.
+Use `include`/`exclude` to scope out tables (or whole
+> schemas) you don't want accelerated, which also silences the skip warning for
-> accelerated.
+> known-ineligible tables.

 ## Step 5.
 Start the Spice runtime